ogbidaniel/ogbidaniel/README.md

 ### 🔭 Currently Working On:
 - Opening access to my custom Speech Recognition model for the Ika language.
 ### 🌱 Learning:
-- C++
+- C/C++
-- How to launcha and scale ASR and TTS inference applications.
+- How to launch and scale ASR and TTS inference applications.
 - Mathematical foundations (Linear Algebra) for and computer science.

 ### 👯 Looking to Collaborate On: